Image credit: Pastorius on Wikimedia- https://commons.wikimedia.org/wiki/File:Plastic_tape_measure.jpg

 It turns out that we have been misinformed about what counts as ‘normal’ cycle length for THOUSANDS of years!

-We can excuse Ancient societies (who generally had a fairly loose relationship with time and calendars) but how does this myth persist, in a world full of calendars, smartphone applications, and the internet?
+We can excuse our ancestors (who generally had a fairly loose relationship with time and calendars) but how does this myth persist, in a world full of calendars, smartphone applications, and the internet?

 Just like the ‘menstrual synchronicity myths‘, the concept of the normal ’28 day cycle’ comes from a mathematical misunderstanding.
 28 days is actually just the ‘average’ cycle length, of the vast majority of menstruating people from approximately 20 to 45 years old - who are not using hormonal contraceptive medications or devices, and do not have a health condition that can affect cycle length e.g. PCOS (Polycystic Ovarian Syndrome), anorexia, extreme weight loss or weight gain, thyroid conditions, or early menopause.

 Actually, the average menstrual cycle length changes with age; at age 20, the average cycle length is typically around 29.8 days, by age 40 the average cycle length has decreased to around 27 days .
 Before age 20, the hormonal changes associated with puberty result in far greater irregularity (resulting in an average cycle length of around 35 days) and similarly, as people approach the menopause, the average cycle length abruptly extends to over 44 days.